Everything you could possibly need to know to write the CV that will help you land the job.

 We caution against using obscure or complex acronyms, which could be unintelligible to the HR team or a non-specialist recruiter, as well as solid walls of text, which just look off-putting.

-Our experts have weighed in and shared their opinions on the most common CV mistakes and faux pas, from what makes a recruiter cringe to how you're sabotaging your job hunt and the things you really need to remove from your document.
+Our experts have weighed in and shared their opinions on the most common CV mistakes and faux pas.
+This ranges from what makes a recruiter cringe to how you're sabotaging your job hunt and the things you really need to remove from your CV.
 You've done the work to perfect your wording and formatting, so don't let these mistakes hold you back.

 How a professional CV writer can help you

-Hopefully you're now feeling confident enough to write a knockout CV that will help you to secure your dream job.
+Hopefully you're now able to write a professional CV that can boost your confidence and will help you to secure your dream job.

 If, on the other hand, you're still feeling overwhelmed at the prospect, help is at hand.
-Professional CV writers are experts at identifying your value, uniqueness, expertise and selling points and conveying that effectively on paper.
-You only have an average of six seconds to make a positive impression on HR managers, so calling in the pros is worth it.
+Professional CV writers are experts at showing you off and identifying your value, uniqueness, expertise and selling points and conveying that effectively on paper.
+You only have an average of six seconds for your CV to make a positive impression on HR managers, so calling in the pros is worth it.

 Signs you need a professional rewrite